Contact

 What Do House Sellers Have to Disclose?

-Anyone who is in the process of selling a house will know that a number of forms need to be filled-in.
-One of the most important forms is the Property Information Form (TA6), which is usually sent to the seller’s solicitor from the buyer’s solicitor.
+One of the most important forms when selling a house is the Property Information Form (TA6), which is usually sent to the seller’s solicitor from the buyer’s solicitor.
 The TA6 form plays a crucial role in the selling process.

 The TA6 form requires sellers to give details about the property under different categories.
 Some of the categories included in the Property Information Form are: